Add a new page:

 At the beginning of the XX century, General Relativity (GR) and Quantum Mechanics (QM) once again began reshaping our basic understanding of space and time and, respectively, matter, energy and causality —arguably to a no lesser extent.
 But we have not been able to combine these new insights into a novel coherent synthesis, yet.
 The XX century scientific revolution opened by GR and QM is therefore still wide open.
 We are in the middle of an unfinished scientific revolution.
 Quantum Gravity is the tentative name we give to the “synthesis to be found”."Unfinished Revolution" by C. Rovelli

-The two most famous approaches to formulate a theory of quantum gravity are:
+Here's an incomplete list of popular approaches to formulate a theory of quantum gravity:

 The essential point in using an effective field theory is you're not allowed to make any assumption of simplicity about the Lagrangian.
 Certainly you're not allowed to assume renormalizability.
 Such assumptions might be appropriate if you were dealing with a fundamental theory, but not for an effective field theory, where you must include all possible terms that are consistent with the symmetry.
 The thing that makes this procedure useful is that although the more complicated terms are not excluded because they're non-renormalizable, their effect is suppressed by factors of the ratio of the energy to some fundamental energy scale of the theory.
 Of course, as you go to higher and higher energies, you have more and more of these suppressed terms that you have to worry about.16 What is QFT and what did we think it was?
 247 On this basis, I don't see any reason why anyone today would take Einstein's general theory of relativity seriously as the foundation of a quantum theory of gravitation, if by Einstein's theory is meant the theory with a Lagrangian density given by just the term y/gR/\67rG.
 It seems to me there's no reason in the world to suppose that the Lagrangian does not contain all the higher terms with more factors of the curvature and/or more derivatives, all of which are suppressed by inverse powers of the Planck mass, and of course don't show up at any energy far below the Planck mass, much less in astronomy or particle physics.
 Why would anyone suppose that these higher terms are absent?